These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 What emission modes are permitted in the mode-restricted sub-bands at 50.0 to 50.1 MHz and 144.0 to 144.1 MHz?

-T1C - Operator classes and station call signs; operator classes, sequential, special event, and vanity call sign systems, international communications, reciprocal operation, station license and licensee, places where the amateur service is regulated by the FCC, name and address on ULS, license term, renewal, grace period
+T1C - Operator licensing: operator classes; sequential, special event, and vanity call sign systems; international communications; reciprocal operation; station license and licensee; places where the amateur service is regulated by the FCC; name and address on FCC license database; license term; renewal; grace period

 T1C01 (C) [97.3(a)(11)(iii)]

-Which type of call sign has a single letter in both the prefix and suffix?
+Which type of call sign has a single letter in both its prefix and suffix?

 C. Special event